nicoboyce/nicoboycedotcom/cars.md

 ![Traction.](/public/img/prescott-traction.jpeg)

+Can you spot which were taken with the Nikon D3300 and which were taken with the Fujifilm X-H2?

 It was one of the best motorsport events I've been to, a really great day out.
 Looking forward to next year.

 ***